jeffreykegler/hoonlint/misc/whitespace.md

 ==
 ```

+## Sail 1-fixed runes

-The runechild of the sail runes
+The sail 1-fixed runes are
 SEMHEP (;-), SEMLUS (;+), SEMTAR (;*), and SEMCEN (;%).
+They have a single runechild.
-must be on the same line as the rune,
+The rune child should be on the same line as the rune,
-and separated from it by a one-stop horizontal gap.
+and should be separated from it by a one-stop horizontal gap.

+## SEMTIS

-TODO: SEMTIS (;=).
+SEMTIS (;=)

-TISTIS terminators in sail text blocks
+takes a TISTIS-terminated list of sail statements.
+It is split or joined, depending on whether the first element
+of the list is on the same line as the SEMTIS.

+If joined, the first element of the list should be tightly aligned.
+If split, the first elements of the list should be aligned
+one stop after the SEMTIS,
+and the first element should be preceded by a vertical gap
+with comments aligned at the SEMTIS and with the first element.

-should be aligned with the sail text block that they
+All subsequent elements should be aligned with the first element.
-terminate.
-Comments in the vertical gap preceding the TISTIS terminator of a Sail text
+For a joined SEMTIS, this implies that
+all elements after the first should be aligned two stops after the SEMTIS.
+For a split SEMTIS, this implies that
-should be aligned with Sail text block.
+all elements after the first should be aligned one stops after the SEMTIS.

+All elements after the first should be preceded by a vertical gap,
+with comments aligned at the SEMTIS and with the first element.
+The TISTIS should be preceded by a vertical gap,
+with comments aligned at the SEMTIS and with the first element.

+## Sail attributes

 The sail attribute base column is two stops after start column location
 of the sail text block.